2-con/JXNet/README.md

     ENVIRONMENT.run(dataset)

 #### Other models
-JXNet also have other models for regression, classification and clustering under the "models" folder.
+JXNet also have other models for regression, classification and clustering under the "models" Module.

     # using a linear regression as an example
     MODEL = Linear(...)